filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/differences-with-ethereum/index.md

 ## Gas stipend

-Solidity calls to `address.transfer` and `address.send` grant a fixed gas stipend of 2300 Ethereum gas to the called contract.
+Solidity calls `address.transfer` and `address.send` to grant a fixed gas stipend of 2300 Ethereum gas to the called contract.
 The Filecoin EVM runtime automatically detects such calls, and sets the gas limit to 10 million Filecoin gas.
 This is a relatively more generous limit than Ethereum's, but it's future-proof.
-You should expect the callee to be able to carry out more work than in Ethereum.
+You should expect the address called to be able to carry out more work than in Ethereum.

 ## Self destruct